MSc Botany: Eligibility, Fees, Colleges, & Career Scope in India

 | Entrance Exam | Required in Many Universities | Commonly accepted: Common University Entrance Test PG (CUET PG) | Some universities offer merit-based admission |

-| Reserved Category Relaxation | As per Central/State Govt. norms | Valid category certificate required | Mandatory documentation |
+| Reserved Category Relaxation | As per Central/State Govt.
+Norms | Valid category certificate required | Mandatory documentation |

 | Distance Education | Available in Select Universities | Eligibility may vary slightly | Some universities may have flexible criteria |